ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 ```
 For these bins, 9 of them have a contamination level less that 5, but the highest completeness is 69.03, and the second highest completeness is 20.61.
 There was only one bin that had a completeness level greater than 90, at 95.4.
 The contamination is 6.36.
 The Marker Lineage, k__Bacteria(UID3187), is the same for this bin as the bin above from the very specific bins. k__Bacteria(UID3187), under very specific and very sensitive flags, has a > 90 completeness value and ~6.36 contamination value in both bins.

+## MiGA
+#### 14 June 2017
 I downloaded the most complete genome of the very specific genomes (k__Bacteria(UID3187)) and uploaded it to MiGA's NCBI Prok to "query the NCBI Genome database (Prokaryotes) with your own genomes to determine the most likely taxonomic classification and novelty rank" ([MiGA](http://enve-omics.ce.gatech.edu:3000/)).
 MiGA is still currently running and I'm not sure how long it's going to take.

+#### 15 June 2017
+Last night I uploaded the remaining 3 bins with the very specific tag, and they were all finished by this morning.
+MiGA gives you the closest relative in the MiGA database, the taxonomy of the genome, starting from domain down to subspecies, with p-values.
+It additionally gives you a completeness %, contamination %, a quality score # of predicted proteins, average length (amino acids), total number of contigs, and total length (in base pairs).